 §558.842.
 Hospice Aide Services.

-(a) Hospice aide services must be provided by a hospice aide who meets the training and competency evaluation requirements or the competency evaluation requirements specified in §97.843 of this subchapter (relating to Hospice Aide Qualifications).
+(a) Hospice aide services must be provided by a hospice aide who meets the training and competency evaluation requirements, or the competency evaluation requirements specified in §558.843 of this subchapter (relating to Hospice Aide Qualifications).

 (b) A client's hospice aide services must be: